 Thus is would be very unlikely that a given planet's T1/T2 interval would synchronize with another planet's interval when its scientists were listening for radio transmissions.
-Thus, at any given time, radio signals might be very rare or even non-existent.
+Thus, at any given time, and location in the universe, radio signals from other intelligent species might be very rare or even non-existent.
 That may be the reason why our SETI programs have so far failed to detect life on other planets.

 On another topic, HD 164595 is about 95 light years from Earth.
 Thus, radio waves from Earth that first originated in 1915 would have arrived at HD 164595 a few years ago.
 So, even if an intelligent society was there monitoring Earth for radio signals, their search would probably be have been unsuccessful until recently.